-Abnormal returns occur when the return obtained by investors is different from the results of the analysis.
-Abnormal return is also obtained from the difference between the expected return and the return obtained.
-The difference in return will be positive if the return obtained is greater than the expected return or calculated return.
-While the return will be negative, if the return obtained is smaller than the expected return or the calculated return.
-There are three (3) models used to estimate abnormal returns that are:
+Abnormal returns occur when the return got by investors differs from the results of the analysis (Khanthavit, 2020; Suryanto, 2015; Trisanti, 2020).
+Abnormal return is also got from the difference between the expected return and the return got (Khanthavit, 2020; Phuong, 2021; Trisanti, 2020).
+The difference in return will be positive if the return got is greater than the expected return or calculated return.
+While the return will be negative, if the return got is smaller than the expected return or the calculated return.